-Reporting to the regional director and being supported by the director of content curation, for a two-year term, inclusivity coordinators are responsible for:
+Reporting to the regional director and being supported by the director of content curation staff liaison, for a two-year term, inclusivity coordinators are responsible for:

 Developing strategies to advance ACUI’s Commitment to Diversity and Inclusion, creating and maintaining a sense of community and inclusion for all its constituents and raising awareness regarding issues of oppression.

-Assisting the volunteer coordinator in recruiting and retaining a diverse pool of volunteers for opportunities in the region, and serving as a member of the screening committee for Regional Leadership Team applications.
+Assisting the member experience coordinator in the recruitment and selection of diverse volunteers for opportunities in the region, serving as a member of the screening committee for volunteer selections.

 All Regional Leadership Team members are also responsible for:

-Participating in the scheduled face-to-face Regional Leadership Team meetings during the year.
-One meeting should take place at the regional conference and the other at the time decided by the team.
+Participating in scheduled Regional Leadership Team meetings during the year.
+These typically include monthly conference calls; a face-to-face meeting at the regional conference; and a second face-to-face meeting at a time determined by the team.

 Acting as a resource person for the region and campus organizations.